ENGR 650 Solar and Renewable Energy Utilization

 Introduction to the technologies of a wide range of solar energy applications and related public policy, economic, and environmental issues.
-This course will not apply towards graduate programs in engineering.

 This course provides a basic overview of all the ways in which solar energy can be used.
 It will be an "all you need to know about solar energy" one-stop content for a broad audience of students, teachers, professionals, and entrepreneurs.
 Students can compare and obtain a perspective of fundamental physical insights, chemistry aspects of solar energy conversion, and engineering potential - all in one course.
 Students will also gain a perspective of the broad gamut of development related to each solar energy area from this course through ample references and reading materials.

 Upon successful completion of this course, a student will be able to: